 Cross Elmwood Avenue at Rockwell Road, a corner that features the Burchfield Penney Art Center, considered one of the finest regional museums in the United States.
 The museum houses an outstanding collection of the work of Charles Burchfield, the legendary landscape artist and watercolorist who made Buffalo his home for many years, as well as many other outstanding regional artists.

 Walk down Rockwell Road for approximately a quarter-mile before taking a left at the Hotel Henry sign.
 Up ahead you’ll see the National Historic Landmark Richardson-Olmsted Campus.
 Designed by Henry Hobson Richardson and constructed between 1870-1896, the former Buffalo State Hospital features grounds by Frederick Law Olmsted.
 Built of locally quarried red Medina sandstone, this was Richardson’s first major commission and contains many of the elements that characterized what came to be known as the Richardsonian Romanesque style.
-The 88-room Hotel Henry Urban Resort & Conference Center and 100 Acres restaurant opened within the towers building in 2017 as part of its redevelopment.

 Walk through the opening under the towers and cross the great lawn before proceeding to the light at the corner and crossing Forest Avenue.
 Walk down Richmond Avenue to Dorchester.
 Turn left onto Dorchester, a gem of a street that will connect you to Bidwell Parkway.
 Named for local Civil War hero Daniel Davidson Bidwell, Bidwell is home to a farmer’s market from May through October and a regular schedule of concerts throughout the summer months in non-pandemic times.
 Go left at Bidwell and then right onto Elmwood Avenue.